 In an anagram clue, the subsidiary indication contains the letters of the answer and an indication that the letters should be rearranged or are not presently in the right order.
 A correct rearrangement gives the solution. e.g.

-Reading this straight you would think that the answer is a star or something that is millions of light-years away.
+Reading this straight you might think that the answer is a drone or some other flying object requiring a 'remote'.
 However, this is a cryptic clue so it won’t be that obvious.
-The way to read it is: The letters R,E,M,O,T,E ordered in an unusual way (or) a ‘celestial body’ You need to insert a mental pause after the word ‘remote’.
-Punctuated to help the cryptic reading it would be:
+The way to read it is: The letters R,E,M,O,T,E designed in a new way (or) an ‘object in the sky’.
+You need to insert a mental pause after the word ‘remote’.
+Sometimes it can help to imagine invisible punctuation marks to make the cryptic reading clearer:

 The answer is METEOR.
-The definition part of the clue is ‘celestial body’, the anagram indicator (as it is called) is ‘unusually’ and the anagram letters are from the word ‘remote’.
+The definition part of the clue is ‘object in the sky’, the anagram indicator (as it is called) is ‘designed’ and the anagram letters are from the word ‘remote’.

 There are literally thousands of possible anagram indicators.
-Any word or phrase that connotes confusion, arrangement, deviousness, change or any of a number of other related concepts can serve.
+Any word or phrase that suggests confusion, arrangement, strangeness, movement or any of a number of other related concepts can serve.
+The key thing is that the anagram indicator suggests a process of change for the letters to undergo, so surprisingly both ‘tidying up’ and ‘messing up’ are possible indicators!
+You may also need to sniff out culinary terms asking you to ‘boil’, ‘stew’ or ‘cook’ the letters into a new form.
 The anagram letters may be taken from any number of words.

 Anagram clues are often one of the easiest for a beginner to spot as often you can see one or more words that have the same number of letters as the answer and an anagram indicator next to them.